ParamBhaskar/OS_Project/README.md

 ##  Acknowledgments

-- Special thanks to Prof. Abhijit Das for guidance and mentorship throughout the project.
+- Special thanks to Prof. Abhijit Das and Prof. Bivas Mitra for guidance and mentorship throughout the project.

 [**Return**](#quick-links)